mejasonatkinson/blog/content/posts/why-am-i-starting-a-blog.md

 draft: false
 ---

-For my first post, I thought I would start with the most pressing of questions; why am I starting a blog?
+For my first post, I thought I would start with the most pressing of questions.

-I have started many over the past 2 decades, ranging from, tracking my summer holiday project; to keeping a blog as my sketchbook throughout the 3 years of my bachelor’s degree; and even as 30-day mini challenge, where I posted every day for 30 days, just to see if I could.
+I have started many blogs over the past 2 decades, ranging from, tracking my summer holiday project; to keeping a blog as my sketchbook throughout the 3 years of my bachelor’s degree; and even as 30-day mini challenge, where I posted every day for 30 days, just to see if I could.

 Each one came to a natural conclusion, and so I stopped.
 But this time, there is no set end date.